Your Alaskan Adventures

 6. Fortress of the Bear

 If seeing a bear during your trip to Alaska is on your bucket list then the Fortress of the Bear is a great way to do this in a safe and controlled environment.
-By focusing on rescuing and caring for orphaned bears, they are typically open in the summer and for $15 per adult you can observe brown bears up close without posing the risk of seeing them in the wild.
+By focusing on rescuing and caring for orphaned bears, they are typically open in the summer and for $15 per adult you can observe brown bears up close without the risk of seeing them in the wild.
 This is also a great way for young children to be able to see bears in Alaska as well!

 Picture